 At Brook McIlroy, Pooja is involved in the design development phase of Cold Creek Visitors Centre.
 Prior to joining the firm and for the last four years, Pooja’s work experience was focused on the design and construction of elementary and secondary schools all across the GTA.
 She has led many school projects through programming and design, and has achieved on-time occupancy through effective management and administration of the construction schedule and budget.
 She earned a Bachelor of Architecture from the University of Mumbai, India, and is located in Brook McIlroy’s Toronto office.

-Tsugumi Kanno is an Intern Architect and Urban designer with Brook McIlroy.
-She has over 10 years multi-disciplinary experience in urban design, landscape design and design of buildings.
-She has received both a Bachelors and Masters degree in architecture from Nihon University, Tokyo, Japan, and a Masters degree in architecture from the Berlage Institute in Rotterdam, the Netherlands.
+Tsugumi Kanno is an intern landscape architect at Brook McIlroy with eight years of pratical experience in landscape architecture.
+Prior to joining the landscape architecture team, she worked for many years as an architectural and urban designer at Brook McIlroy, with a combined fifteen years of multi-disciplinary experience.
+She received both a Bachelor and Master's degree in architecture from Nihon University, Tokyo, Japan, and a Masters degree in architecture from the Berlage Institute in Rotterdam, the Netherlands.

 At Brook McIlroy, Tsugumi has worked on a variety of urban design and landscape projects, including waterfront master plans, streetscaping, campus master plans, parkette designs and infrastructure improvements.
 Her key responsibilities include design development, construction drawings and technical details, preparation of presentation drawings and design study using 3D models.
 Tsugumi’s recent projects with Brook McIlroy include Prince Arthur’s Landing Waterfront Master Plan Implementation in Thunder Bay, Thunder Bay Urban Design Guidelines and Implementation, Allenbury Gardens Revitalization and Whitby Waterfront Master Plan.